Being depressed can leave you feeling low in energy, which might put you off being more active.

 - activity guidelines for older adults (65 and over)

-If you haven't exercised for a while, start gradually and aim to build up towards acheiving 150 minutes a week.
+If you have not exercised for a while, start gradually and aim to build up towards achieving 150 minutes a week.

 Any exercise is better than none.
 Even a brisk 10-minute walk can clear your mind and help you relax.